1980 Atlantic hurricane season: Retirement

-In the spring of 1981, at the 3rd session of the RA IV hurricane committee, the World Meteorological Organization retired the name Allen from its rotating name lists due to its destructive impacts, and it will not be used again for another Atlantic hurricane.
+In the spring of 1981, the World Meteorological Organization retired the name Allen from its rotating name lists due to its destructive impacts, and it will not be used again for another Atlantic hurricane.
 It was replaced with Andrew for the 1986 season.

 Season effects

 This is a table of all of the storms that formed in the 1980 Atlantic hurricane season.
-It includes their duration, names, locations, damages, and death totals.
-Damage and deaths include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1980 USD.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1980 USD.